ANaaim/Reflexion_data_marker_less/README.md

 ## Big question :
 What is the scope of the standardisation ? :
 - markerless in general ? ==> best size might be the standardisation of the trial with an emphasis on what the set of minimal metadata should be.
 It might lead to developing code allowing people to generate sharable data from such organsiation.
 - markerless for studying the different methods ? ==> best size might be a global folder for each type of data **We have to emphasize for what the standardisation is done for.**
 In both cases, it will be needed to standardise the type of data shared.

+Two element are important to be standardised :
+    - First and foremost, what type of file (.avi/h55/toml) should be used for each type of data.
+    - Second, what is the minimum set of metadata
+    - Third the data structure of the data.

+# Data structure

-## data structure
+## Global structure folder
+The part in the structure where we found subject_XX, session_XX and trial_XX is not suposed to be always there.
+The most important element is that each final folder can be processed by itself.
+The information about the subject session and trial is not mandatory.
+It is just a way to organize the data that will be indicated in the metadata_dataset.h5 file.
+This information will be contained in different information fields : **folder_depth** and different nested dictionaries.
+The **folder_depth** will correspond to the number of folders that are in the path.
+In our example, the first folder will be the subject, the second one the session and the third one the trial which will correspond to a **folder_depth** of 3.
+After a nested dictionary will be created to store the information about the subject, session and trial allowing the user to access the information easily.

+**folder_depth** might not be the best name for this, as **depth** might be enough and largely used in the community.
+However, as we can use RGB-D camera precising that we are talking about the folder might avoid some confusion.

 In all folder the following folder organisation can be interchanged and be in any order using the **folder_depth** key in the metadata file but should be kept the same in the different type of data folder:

 ````